kicaj29/aws/Serverless-Lambda/readme.md

 The messages in that batch become hidden to other consumers for the duration of the queue’s visibility timeout setting.
 **When your Lambda function successfully processes a batch, the Lambda service deletes that batch of messages from the queue.
 If your function returns an error or doesn’t respond, the messages in that batch become visible again.**

+It means also that lambda function should have configured concurrency at least set to 5!

 ![005-sqs-inegration.png](./images/005-sqs-inegration.png)

 If any of the messages in the batch fail, all items in the batch become visible on the queue again.
 This means that some messages will be processed more than once. **You want to include code in your Lambda functions to handle this kind of partial failure.** Your Lambda function should delete each message from the queue after successfully processing it.
 That way if the batch fails, only the unsuccessful messages reappear in the queue.